delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 # Programming Linked Lists

 Because the linked lists data structure isn't in every language (very commonly it is not) we have to program linked lists ourselves.

-Unfortunately my lectuer decided to switch to Java at this point in the class, however I'll do my best to explain every piece of java code.

 So below is a node for a doubly linked list.
 The node has 3 components, previous, data, next.
 A class is a template you can apply to objects, so in this instance we can make new nodes using this class.